004techartist/busstationmanager.c/README.md

 # busstationmanager.c
 This is a console program written in C language.It can add a bus schedule,view a bus schedule and delete a bus schedule.It can book a seat aswell as issue seat number and can cancel a booking made then one can view all the cancelled tickets for cancelled bookings and also view all the issued tickets.A seat once booked it can not be double booked.
+Here are some of the screenshots for the running program:

 This is the main menu: